Zora Neale Hurston

-Zora Neale Hurston (January 7, 1891 – January 28, 1960) was an American author, anthropologist, and filmmaker.
-She portrayed racial struggles in the early-1900s American South and published research on hoodoo.
+Zora Neale Hurston (January 7, 1891 – January 28, 1960) was an American writer, anthropologist, folklorist, and documentary filmmaker.
+She portrayed racial struggles in the early-20th-century American South and published research on Hoodoo and Caribbean Vodou.
 The most popular of her four novels is Their Eyes Were Watching God, published in 1937.
-She also wrote more than 50 short stories, plays, and essays.
+She also wrote more than 50 short stories, plays, an autobiography, ethnographies, and many essays.
+Some of her work, namely Tell My Horse (1937), explored ethnomusicological methods of study long before there were formal boundaries for the discipline, especially not boundaries that included the respectful study of communities of color.
+Hurston's unique background and exceptional approach to anthropology laid key foundations for the growth of ethnography, literature, and Africana Studies.

 Hurston was born in Notasulga, Alabama, and moved with her family to Eatonville, Florida, in 1894.
 She later used Eatonville as the setting for many of her stories.

-In her early career, Hurston conducted anthropological and ethnographic research while a student at Barnard College and Columbia University.
+In her early career, Hurston conducted anthropological and ethnographic research as a scholar at Barnard College and Columbia University.
 She had an interest in African-American and Caribbean folklore, and how these contributed to the community's identity.

-She also wrote fiction about contemporary issues in the Black community and became a central figure of the Harlem Renaissance.
+She also wrote about contemporary issues in the black community and became a central figure of the Harlem Renaissance.
 Her short satires, drawing from the African-American experience and racial division, were published in anthologies such as The New Negro and Fire!!
 After moving back to Florida, Hurston wrote and published her literary anthology on African-American folklore in North Florida, Mules and Men (1935), and her first three novels: Jonah's Gourd Vine (1934); Their Eyes Were Watching God (1937); and Moses, Man of the Mountain (1939).
 Also published during this time was Tell My Horse: Voodoo and Life in Haiti and Jamaica (1938), documenting her research on rituals in Jamaica and Haiti.

 Hurston's works concerned both the African-American experience and her struggles as an African-American woman.
 Her novels went relatively unrecognized by the literary world for decades.
-In 1975, fifteen years after Hurston's death, interest in her work was revived after author Alice Walker published an article, "In Search of Zora Neale Hurston" (later retitled “Looking for Zora”), in the March issue of Ms. magazine that year.
-Then, in 2001, Hurston's manuscript Every Tongue Got to Confess, a collection of folktales gathered in the 1920s, was published after being discovered in the Smithsonian archives.
-Her nonfiction book Barracoon: The Story of the Last "Black Cargo", about the life of Cudjoe Lewis (Kossola), was published in 2018.
+In 1975, fifteen years after Hurston's death, interest in her work was revived after author Alice Walker published an article, "In Search of Zora Neale Hurston" (later retitled "Looking for Zora"), in Ms. magazine.

+In 2001, Hurston's manuscript Every Tongue Got to Confess, a collection of folktales gathered in the 1920s, was published after being discovered in the Smithsonian archives.
+Her nonfiction book Barracoon: The Story of the Last "Black Cargo" (2018), about the life of Cudjoe Lewis (Kossola), one of the last survivors of slaves brought illegally to the US in 1860, was also published posthumously.